-The "Recognition Award" incentivises exceptional individual or team performance.
-Remuneration can take the form of a financial or non-financial remuneration instrument.
+The "Recognition Award" incentivizes exceptional individual or team performance.
+Remuneration can be paid in the form of a financial or non-financial remuneration instrument.

 The Management Board and the People & Organization department have reviewed the general works agreement on variable remuneration and its implementation in practice based on the criteria set out under the "MaRisk" and the "InstitutsVergV" financial legislation, and have determined that these agreements on remuneration ("Principles of Variable Remuneration") already meet the requirements in an exemplary manner.
-The following points, in particular, were emphasised:
+The following points, in particular, were emphasized:

 - The remuneration system focuses on the personal performance of all employees in positions of particular responsibility, and determines the amount of performance-related variable remuneration on the basis of target achievement, on the one hand, and the bank's results, on the other. - The targets are agreed in the long term as annual targets.
-This affords employees with special responsibilities a great deal of freedom in achieving their goals.
-Focussing on short-term daily or monthly targets does not meet the requirements of independent and sustainable consulting. - The performance of Customer Advisers and Relationship Managers is measured by their contribution to the business success, and not by sales of specific products.
+This gives employees with special responsibilities a great deal of freedom in achieving their goals.
+Focussing on short-term daily or monthly targets does not meet the requirements of independent and sustainable consulting. - The performance of customer advisers and relationship managers is measured by their contribution to the business success, and not by sales of specific products.
 This eliminates the incentive for customers to be driven into a particular form of investment or financing without there being a specific need for it. - By taking into account the bank's overall success when calculating the performance-related variable remuneration for employees in positions of special responsibility, it is ensured that the individual payments of the performance-related variable remuneration do not lead to an excessive burden on the bank's result.

 Hauck Aufhäuser Lampe's remuneration systems are designed in such a way that incentives to take disproportionately high risks are avoided and the remuneration of employees in monitoring units does not run counter to their supervisory function.
-In particular, variable remuneration for employees in monitoring units does not depend directly on the results of the areas under their control, but is derived from targets attributable to the respective monitoring area.
+In particular, variable remuneration for employees in control units is not directly dependent on the results of the areas they control, but is derived from control area-oriented targets.
 The monitoring units were continuously involved in the review of the remuneration systems, which was led by the People & Organization department during the reporting period.